 Every tax rate has at least one component.
 This is the actual percentage rate applied to an item when you use the rate.
 Typically it's a rate set by your tax authority.
-The overall tax rate can be made up of many components.
+The overall tax rate can be made up of many components (this is unlikely in the UK).
 It's the overall percentage rate that's used to calculate the tax and displayed on the invoice PDF.

 The tax rate on the invoices and credit notes you send to your customers will show the tax components and their component rates.
 Each different tax component rate will be listed in the subtotal.
 The Tax Rate Display name is for your reporting and identification purposes in Xero only.

-That is, the full tax rate name and percentage displays on the invoice in Xero, but only the individual components display on the PDF invoice.
+That is, the full tax rate name and percentage displays on the invoice in Xero, but only the overall tax rate displays on the PDF invoice.

 - Add up to six components to a tax rate.

-Xero calculates tax for rates that have more than one component by totaling up all the components and applying that overall rate to the line amount.
-The overall rate is automatically appended as a percentage to the tax rate name after you've saved it for your quick reference.
+Xero calculates tax for rates that have more than one component by totalling up all the components and applying that overall rate to the line amount.
 For example, a rate that has components 5% and 7% will be applied to the line item as 12%.